DARPA-ASKEM/terarium-docs/docs/simulation/sensitivity-analysis.md

 - The **color gradient** reveals transitions across the graph.
 Areas with cool colors represent parameter combinations that lead to less severe outcomes, while warm colors highlight conditions where outcomes worsen.

 <figure markdown>![](../img/simulation/sensitivity/comparisons.png)<figcaption markdown>Comparison graphs for different Mpox infection rate parameters based on gender.</figcaption></figure>

+??? list "Customize the parameter comparison charts"

+    You can view the comparisons as scatterplots to either examine detailed relationships and outliers in your data or as heatmaps allows to visualize overall trends and patterns.

+    1. Click <span class="sr-only" id="expand-icon-label">Expand</span> :fontawesome-solid-angles-left:{ title="Expand" aria-labelledby="expand-icon-label" } to expand the Output settings.
+    2. In the Sensitivity analysis section, select **Scatter** or **Heatmap**.